tvondra/pg-stress-tests/README.md

    comparing the results to seqscan.
 Also occasionally summarizes part of the table / whole table, does inserts etc.

+* `incremental-sort` - Tests for evaluation of the incremental sort patch.

 * `skip-scan` - Tests for evaluation of the skip scan patch.